By Graham Williamson, Corey Scholefield

 How are SaaS apps supported (e.g., periodic synchronization of identity data, SAML)?

-How are user entitlements within an application managed (e.g., internally within the app, via an attribute passed in an HTTP header message, SAML assertion, AD group membership)?
+How are user entitlements within an application managed (e.g., internally within the app, via an attribute passed in an HTTP header message, SAML assertion, Active Directory group membership)?

 How are application administrator rights managed (e.g., manually, via approval workflow)?